 A clear and informative digital marketing brief can go a long way.
 There is a lot that goes into making an effective, quality digital marketing brief that communicates the desired message.

-Three agency thought leaders shared what exactly makes a good digital marketing brief and what you should avoid.
+Three agency thought leaders from top digital agencies shared what exactly makes a good digital marketing brief and what you should avoid.
 In an effort to paint a better picture as to what exactly a good digital marketing brief looks like, take a look at what they had to say.

 What are the top things you look for in a digital marketing brief?

 “First and foremost we look for clearly defined goals.
 If we know the report card that the project will be judged on we can craft a more thorough and effective strategy.
 These goals can be simple